Avi-Kenny/SimEngine/docs/docs/function-reference/update_sim_on_cluster.md

 <h3>Description</h3>

-<p>This function provides a scaffold for updating a previously run
+<p>This function serves a scaffold for updating a previously-run in
-simulation in a cluster computing environment.
+parallel on a cluster computing system.
 Like
 <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>run_on_cluster</span>, it acts as a wrapper for the code in your
-simulation script, organizing the code into sections that are run just once per simulation (e.g. changing simulation levels/replicate numbers and compiling results) and sections that are run many times (e.g. simulation replicates).
-This function interfaces with cluster job scheduler software (e.g. Slurm ) to divide parallel tasks over cluster nodes.
+simulation script, organizing the code into three sections, labeled &quot;first&quot; (code that is run once at the start of the simulation, e.g. setting simulation levels), &quot;main&quot; (the simulation script, which is run repeatedly), and &quot;last&quot; (code to combine and summarize simulation results).
+This function interacts with cluster job scheduler software (e.g. Slurm or Oracle Grid Engine) to divide parallel tasks over cluster nodes.
+See <a href="https://avi-kenny.github.io/SimEngine/parallelization/">https://avi-kenny.github.io/SimEngine/parallelization/</a>
+for an overview of how cluster parallelization works in <span class="pkg">SimEngine</span>.
 </p>